Calendar Dates

 At East Bergholt Primary school, we follow the Emmanuel Project scheme of work developed by the Diocese of St Edmundsbury and Ipswich as our key resource to teach from.
 The Emmanuel project provides challenging and ambitious material for the teaching of RE.
 This is supported by our Christian Values which are taught half-termly through collective acts of worship.

 Our curriculum provides a foundation for exploring the ‘difficult questions’ about life, and what individual responsibility means.
 We believe RE should promote values of truth, justice and respect for all people and the environment.
 We aim to place specific emphasis on pupils valuing others and themselves, within families and community groups, recognising and valuing similarities and differences.
+Opportunities for courageous advocacy are built into the curriculum, encouraging children to act for justice and positive change.
 At East Bergholt Primary, we aim to prepare pupils for opportunities and experiences of adult life as well as enabling pupils to make informed decisions and explore the significance of humanity and their responsibility towards it.

 Impact